syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Sections.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Sections/Add-continuous-sections-in-Word).

 ## Specifying Page Properties

 Each section has its own page setup properties such as page size, orientation, margins, borders, and more.